mdziedzic/aroundtheworldin480days/wp-content/plugins/rvg-optimize-database/readme.txt

 == Frequently Asked Questions ==

 = How can I change the settings of this plugin? =
-* WP Admin Panel &raquo; Settings &raquo; Optimize DB Options'.
-There you can define the maximum number of - most recent - revisions you want to keep per post or page and some more options.
+* Change the settings in the WP Admin Panel &raquo; Settings &raquo; Optimize Database -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)

 = How do I run this plugin? =
-* WP Admin Panel &raquo; Tools &raquo; Optimize Database.
-Then click the 'Start Optimization'-button.
+* WP Admin Panel &raquo; Optimize Database.
+Then click the 'Start Optimization'-button -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)
 * Click the 'Optimize DB (1 click)' link in the Admin Bar (if enabled)

-= Why do I see 'Table does not support optimize, doing recreate + analyze instead' while optimizing my database? =
+= Why do I see 'InnoDB table: skipped...'? =
-* That is because the table type of that table is not 'MyISAM'
+* That's because optimizing InnoDB tables is not really efficient, so change the table type to MyISAM to have them being optimized.

 = I scheduled the optimization for 8pm but it runs at 6pm (my local time) =
 * The scheduler uses the local time of the web server which can differ from your own local time